 However, the trade-off for not having to renew your coverage and for the cash value component is that permanent policies are usually significantly more expensive than term policies of comparable coverage amounts.

 How Much Do Return of Premium Policies Cost?

-When looking to purchase a term policy with a ROP rider, policyholders can expect the ROP policy to be higher than a traditional term policy — in fact, it can be as much as two to three times higher.
-Although the price of a ROP varies from company to company, in general they are higher priced because the company is returning the policyholder’s premiums at the end of the term.
+When looking to purchase a term policy with a return of premium rider, policyholders can expect the ROP policy to be higher than a standard term policy.
+In fact, it can add anywhere between 30% more to being two to three times costlier for the entire policy term.